The future of marketing

 Neuromarketing implements neuropsychological insights into consumer psychology to increase the effectiveness of existing marketing strategies.
 Research methods, such as fMRI, EEG, ECG, and eye tracking give us a look inside the brain.
 We’ve discovered and revealed patterns of activation in different brain areas that are linked to specific stimuli.

 These techniques are an incredible help to diagnose neuropsychological disorders.
 But they also provide valuable insights into a healthy and functioning brain.
 This look inside the brain enables us to define what happens in our brain when we see an advertisement or watch a commercial.
-For example, we know that we scan our environment from left to right and we found out that the colour red immediately attracts our attention.
+For example, we know that we scan our environment from left to right and we found out that the color red immediately attracts our attention.

 The key to survival: information processing